AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/exp-zendesk-data.md

 After [you have connected your [!DNL Zendesk] account](../integrations/zendesk.md), you can use the [Data Warehouse Manager](../../../data-analyst/data-warehouse-mgr/tour-dwm.md) to easily track relevant data fields for analysis.

-This article explores the main data tables that you can import from [!DNL Zendesk] into [!DNL Commerce Intelligence], including links to additional documentation about [!DNL Zendesk] data.
+This topic explores the main data tables that you can import from [!DNL Zendesk] into [!DNL Commerce Intelligence], including links to additional documentation about [!DNL Zendesk] data.

 | Table name | Description |
 |-----|-----|